What Are the Steps on How To Get a CPS Case Dismissed Fast?

 Either the CPS investigator will determine that the claims were unsubstantiated and they will choose to end their investigation and the case will be closed, or a judge will determine that the case should be dismissed due to lack of evidence or any reason that was cited in a motion to dismiss.5

 Many people might have heard of child abuse background checks and will be concerned that a CPS case will appear on these, even if the case was dismissed.
-However, the child abuse background check is used to determine if individuals are fit for jobs that constitute child care,6 such as daycare background check or teaching background check.
+However, the child abuse background check is used to determine if individuals are fit for jobs that constitute child care,6 such as background checks for daycare or teaching positions.

 Although there are child abuse databases that are checked by government agencies, a CPS case will not show up on a traditional background check.